sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - setTimeout(function, delay in milliseconds);

 <h2>Threading in JavaScript</h2>
 - JavaScript is regarded as single-threaded in that it can only ever execute one piece of code (thread) at a time.
 This means that when an asynchronous event occurs (like a mouse click, a timer firing, or an XMLHttpRequest completing) it gets queued up to be executed later if code is currently being run.
+This single thread is shared with JS execution and browser rendering, as JS can alter how the browser renders we do not want Race conditions to occur.
-Web Workers a new API (IE10+) look to add multi-threading by defining background scripts that can run concurrently from the main thread.
+- Web Workers a new API (IE10+) look to add multi-threading by defining background scripts that can run concurrently from the main thread.

 <h2>JavaScript Selectors</h2>
 - <strong>element.getElementById(id)</strong> - (full support)